Mr. Devenney’s Super Scientific Site

 Students, a quiz on the Expectations and Syllabus have been placed in Canvas.
 Please go to Canvas, enter my class, and use the link to take the quiz.
 You will need to have this completed by the 3rd day of school.

-- Be an active learner . . . ask questions during class or after class, volunteer answers, make a note of my explanations of common mistakes, listen at all times so you hear all the details that go into each problems, and ask why your work is incorrect in order to identify your mistakes
+- Be an active learner . . . ask questions during class or after class, volunteer answers, make a note of my explanations of common mistakes, listen at all times so you hear all the details that go into each problem, and ask why your work is incorrect in order to identify your mistakes

 - Come in after school during office hours with specific questions or problems you would like to go over